Fesaa/Star-Rail-Battle-Simulator/lookies.md

 dim's data dump wiki

 ### Figure out how the extra dmg in PF actually works...
 I've watched some YT video's, and the dmg I'm using doesn't match at all.

+### Add logging for all enemy attacks
+Make it automatic? :sob: